 In a diet lacking proteins, whey protein can help cover up the necessary requirements.
 As a most soluble form of protein, it can be taken along with milk or juices and easily absorbed by the body.
 Regular intake of whey protein can improve the growth and strength of hair.
 Apart from oral intake of whey protein, the external application of liquid whey on the scalp is also expected to stimulate hair follicles.
 Whey protein is also beneficial in curing dandruff and scalp psoriasis.

 Benefits of Whey Protein:

-- Preventing Cardiovascular Diseases: Low density cholesterol poses as a risk factor for cardiovascular diseases.
-Intake of whey protein is expected to reduce low density cholesterol in blood, thereby lowering the risks of heart diseases.
+- Preventing Cardiovascular Diseases: Low-density cholesterol poses as a risk factor for cardiovascular diseases.
+Intake of whey protein is expected to reduce low-density cholesterol in the blood, thereby lowering the risks of heart diseases.